DustinEwan/lmsteer/README.md

 ```
 Replace `<your_model_name>` with a model identifier from Hugging Face Hub (e.g., `distilbert-base-uncased`, `gpt2`, `facebook/opt-125m`).

-### 3. Current Behavior (Placeholder TUI)
+### 3. Current Behavior (Textual TUI)
 When you run the script:
-*   The specified model will be loaded.
+*   The specified Hugging Face model will be loaded.
-*   A message will indicate that the TUI is a placeholder and the next step is to implement it using `Textual`.
-*   A few sample steering rules will be automatically generated and displayed in the console.
-*   These rules will be compiled, and the resulting steering configuration (showing which leaf modules would be captured) will be printed to the console.
-*   The configuration will be saved to a JSON file in the `/workspace/lmsteer/` directory (e.g., `openai-community_gpt2_steer_config.json`).
+*   The Textual TUI will launch.
+*   You will see an interactive tree view of the model's module structure.
+*   You can navigate the tree using arrow keys (or 'j'/'k' for up/down).
+*   Highlighting a module will display its details (path, type, etc.) in the right-hand pane.
+*   Rule definition and configuration saving are not yet implemented in the TUI.

 ## Roadmap & Future Enhancements

 ### Immediate Next Steps
-*   [ ] **Implement Interactive TUI with `Textual`:** Develop a new Terminal User Interface using the `Textual` library.
-This TUI will allow users to:
-    *   Navigate the model's module structure (using the tree built by `model_utils.py`).
-    *   Interactively define, view, and potentially manage steering rules.
-    *   This will replace the current `collect_rules_via_placeholder_tui` function in `main.py`.
+*   [ ] **Complete Textual TUI for Rule Management:** The initial Textual TUI (`tui.py`) allows for model loading and module tree navigation.
+The next critical step is to implement full rule management capabilities:
+    *   Interactively define steering rules for selected modules (e.g., capture, skip, modify activations).
+    *   Display a list of currently defined rules.
+    *   Allow users to edit or delete existing rules.
+    *   Integrate logic to compile the defined rules into a steering configuration (using `rules.py`).
+    *   Implement functionality to save the generated steering configuration to a JSON file (using `config_io.py`).

 ### Core Steering Functionality (Post-TUI)
 *   [ ] **Forward Hooks for Observation:** Based on the generated steering configuration, register forward hooks to actually capture activations from the targeted modules during an "observation stage" (e.g., when processing a sample dataset).